This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 Make the Cinnamon Simple Syrup

-In a saucepan over medium-high heat, pour in equal parts water and granulated sugar.
-Let the water come to a simmer, and stir until the sugar has completely dissolved.
+Dissolve the sugar.
+Let the water come to a simmer, and stir occasionally until the sugar has completely dissolved.

-Once the sugar is dissolved, remove from the heat.
-Add a stick of cinnamon, and let sit for 30 minutes up to 2-3 hours.
+Add the cinnamon stick.
+Remove from the heat, and let it sit for 30 minutes to 2-3 hours to infuse.

 Mix an individual Apple Cider Punch

-In a cocktail glass, measure out the apple cider, pear juice and cinnamon simple syrup.
-Stir with a cocktail spoon.
+Measure the apple cider, pear juice and cinnamon syrup into a cocktail glass.

-Drizzle in the Nature’s Way Sambucus Original Syrup, and then stir again.
+Drizzle in the Elderberry Syrup, then stir once again to combine.

 Add ice, and serve immediately!